 Eat-In Kitchen: Completed

-We planked the wall, added a large-scale DIY highland cow, installed a new light, made leather cushions, reupholstered chairs, DIY’d a bench seat, sewed lots of pillows, and installed a small gallery wall.
+We planked the wall, the hubby painted the highland cow (buy him here), installed a new light, made leather cushions, reupholstered chairs, built a banquette, changed the banquette to a leather cushion, sewed lots of pillows, and installed a small gallery wall.

 DIY Banquette | DIY Leather Cushions | DIY Modern Plank Wall | Buy Highland Cow Art (painted by my hubby)